 In this article, we will discuss what shortness of breath is, its causes, how to manage it, and when to seek help.

 Shortness of breath, or dyspnea, is a sensation of uncomfortable breathing.
-It can feel different from person to person, and it can vary in intensity.
+It can feel different from person to person, and vary in intensity.
 People may feel out of breath or as if breathing takes more effort than usual.

 Physical activity, such as walking, may trigger or worsen shortness of breath for some people.